QodotPlugin/qodot-plugin/README.md

 #### Note

 TrenchBroom will create an 'autosaves' folder containing map backups alongside any maps you edit with it, so make sure to create a .gdignore file within to prevent Godot from repeatedly importing several versions of the same map.

+## Credits

+Kristian Duske - For creating TrenchBroom and inspiring the creation of Qodot

+Arkii - For example code and handy documentation of the Valve 220 format

+therektafire - For bits and bobs on Valve 220, SKIP/CLIP, and occlusion culling